rahulkumar75/Task-Management/README.md

 Click on the "Delete" button.

 # API Endpoints
-GET /tasks: Retrieve a list of all tasks.
+* GET /tasks: Retrieve a list of all tasks.
-GET /tasks/
-: Retrieve a specific task by ID.
+* GET /tasks/: Retrieve a specific task by ID.
-POST /tasks: Create a new task.
+* POST /tasks: Create a new task.
-PUT /tasks/
-: Update an existing task by ID.
+* PUT /tasks/: Update an existing task by ID.
-DELETE /tasks/
-: Delete a task by ID.
+* DELETE /tasks/: Delete a task by ID.

-Front-End Components
+# Front-End Components
 App: Main component that sets up routing.
 TaskList: Displays a list of tasks.
 TaskDetail: Displays details of a selected task.
 TaskForm: Form for creating or editing a task.

 # Database Schema
-Task Collection
+* Task Collection
-json
-Copy code
 {
   "_id": "ObjectId",
   “createdAt”: “Date”,